top of page

 Youth under 17 need a safety certificate to hunt and to operate watercraft, snowmobiles and ATVs or OHVs.
 See DNR website: http://www.dnr.state.mn.us/licenses/index.html

-Personal Watercraft Safety Regulations (Jet skis)
+Personal Watercraft Safety Rules (Jet skis)

 Watercraft Info & Licensing